 Sultan in Suffolk

 Said bin Taimur, Qaboos’s father, came to the throne aged twenty one in 1932 when his father abdicated and went off to India with his Japanese lady.
-His limited education was inevitably matched with a very limited experience.
+His limited education was inevitably matched with a very limited experience of governance.
 Through no fault of his own he had been ill-prepared to take over the throne and the business of government.
-He inherited a government that was in debt to the Muscati merchants and a system of government that was even by the standards of the time primitive.
+He inherited a situation where, whilst he was an absolute monarch, his government was in debt to the Muscati merchants and his system of government was, even by the standards of the time, primitive.

 He was, however, a determined young man and set about trying to sort things out.

-His main pre-occupation was the national debt which was largely held by the Muscati merchants.
+His main pre-occupation was the national debt which was largely held by those Muscati merchants.

 His source of revenue used to be, before the “oily boys” came to the country, largely from customs dues.
 Goods coming into the country, goods, often dates, going out of the country.
 Goods moving from one part of the country; hinterland, to the coast and vice versa.
 Goods moving from one wilayat to another wilayat.